 \section{Introduction}

 The stability model of multi-Higgs potential is very noticeable in particle physics community, and such a model itself was first proposed by Lee \cite{L1973} for the two-Higgs-doublet model (for short, 2HDM) in 1973.
 Weinberg \cite{SW} gave a general model of multi-Higgs potential in 1976.
 It was studied in hundreds of papers since then, one of the simplest extensions of the standard model is the 2HDM.
-There are many studies on the bounded from below (for short, BFB) or the vacuum stability conditions of the 2HDM potential, including CP conservation and CP violation.
-These results are different kinds of analytical conditions of the vacuum stability of such a potential, for examples, 2HDM with CP conservation in Refs. \cite{DM,BFIS,CG,I2007,K2016,K2012,K1985}, the most general 2HDM in Refs.\cite{I2007,DM}, 2HDM with CP conservation and CP violation in Ref. \cite{BFLRS,CG,I2007,GK2005}, 2HDM handled numerically \cite{MMNN} and others references that are no cited here.
+There are many studies on the bounded from below (for short, BFB) conditions of the 2HDM potential, including CP conservation and CP violation.
+These results are different kinds of analytic conditions of the BFB of such a potential, for examples, 2HDM with CP conservation in Refs. \cite{DM,BFIS,CG,I2007,K2016,K2012,K1985}, the most general 2HDM in Refs.\cite{I2007,DM}, 2HDM with CP conservation and CP violation in Ref. \cite{BFLRS,CG,K1985,N2020,NS,KKO,ERS,I2007,GK2005}, 2HDM handled numerically \cite{MMNN} and others references that are no cited here.
 For the tree-level metastability bounds of the most general 2HDM see Ref.\cite{IS2015}.
-Recently, H. Bahl et al. \cite{BCCIW} presented an analytically sufficient condition of the vacuum stability of 2HDM with CP violation.
-However, there are not a simple analytical expression in the vacuum stability conditions even for 2HDM until now.
-In this paper, we will try our best to give a argument technique to solve this problem, and provide a simple analytical expression (Theorem \ref{thm:1}) of the vacuum stability for 2HDM with CP conservation.
+Recently, Bahl et al. \cite{BCCIW} presented an analytically sufficient condition of the BFB of 2HDM with CP violation.
+However, there are not a simple analytic sufficient and necessary conditions even for 2HDM to be bounded from below until now.
+In this paper, we will try our best to give a argument technique to solve this problem, and provide a simple analytical expression (Theorem \ref{thm:1}) of the bounded-from-below for 2HDM with CP conservation.

 It is well-known that for the 2HDM with explicit CP conservation, all couplings of the Higgs potential are real \cite{BFLRS,IS2015,L1973,DM}.
 The scalar potential of such a 2HDM with Higgs doublets $\Phi_1$ and $\Phi_2$ is